 This course focuses on helping managers make better investment and financing decisions in entrepreneurial settings.
 All stages of the process, from startup to harvest are covered.
 The course addresses key questions that challenge all involved in new ventures: how much money can and should be raised; when should it be raised and from whom; what is a reasonable valuation of the company; and how should funding, employment contracts and exit decisions be structured.
 Students also analyzed the venture capital industry.
 The course is aimed at students who are considering a career as an entrepreneur or venture capitalist.

 In their second year at Tuck, students can make use of the independent study option to customize their educational experience.
 Projects are grounded in the established fields of management but they can cover a remarkable range of topics.
 Center faculty advise students undertaking independent study projects and provide contacts and information sources.
 These projects allow students to investigate a specific aspect of private equity or venture capital beyond what is covered in the regular curriculum.

-CPEVC Faculty Director Gordon Phillips and Executive Director Jim Feuille worked with Adjunct Professors Dave Marchick, Nick Russell, and Phil Ferneau, Center for Entrepreneurship Executive Director Daniella Reichstetter, and Center for Entrepreneurship Faculty Director Steve Kahl in guiding 60 independent studies in 2019-20.
+CPEVC Faculty Director Gordon Phillips and Executive Director Jim Feuille worked with Adjunct Professors Dave Marchick, Nick Russell, and Phil Ferneau, and Center for Entrepreneurship Executive Director Daniella Reichstetter in guiding 60 independent studies in 2019-20.